 When you’re walking around the neighborhood where you’re staying or a neighborhood that you find inspiring in the city you’re visiting, it can be easy to begin getting engrossed in the details of the neighborhood the more you walk around.

-The architecture of the buildings, the sounds coming out from the residential buildings, the smells from various kitchens wafting through the air, the sound of people speaking in foreign languages; it’s all a new kind of experience in and of itself within travel.
+The architecture of the buildings, the sounds coming out from the residential buildings, the smells from various kitchens wafting through the air, and the sound of people speaking in foreign languages; it’s all a new kind of experience in and of itself within travel.

 The more you walk, even if aimlessly, the more it feels like you are absorbing the moment and what’s around you, and the more mental room is created to allow new ideas and thoughts in, inspired by your walk.